 Community Rated Medigap Plan

 With this plan the community will all be charged the same rate if enrolled in the same plan.
-So if you enroll in a plan at 65 or 72 you would be charged the same rate.
-Premiums can go up, however age will not be a factor in an increased Medigap premium.
+If you enroll in a plan at 65 or 72 you would be charged the same rate.
+Premiums can go up, but age will not be a factor in an increased Medigap premium.

 Which Medigap Premium Rated Plan is Best?

-While, we think that understanding the difference between Medigap pricing options is good to know, the point is somewhat moot because all plans currently on the market increase as you age.
-Almost every insurance company only sells Age Attained plans.
-The few Community Rated plans available often offer discounted rates for younger member so the price increases as you age since the discount is less each year.
-Therefore it’s best you choose the plan that offers the best rate when you first enroll and has a history of smaller rate increases for older members.
+While we think that understanding the difference between Medigap pricing options is good to know, the point is somewhat moot because all plans currently on the market increase as you age.
+Almost every insurance company only sells Age-Attained plans.
+The few Community Rated plans available often offer discounted rates for younger members so the price increases as you age since the discount is less each year.
+Therefore the recommended route is to choose the plan that offers the best rate when you first enroll and has a history of smaller rate increases for older members.

-For further questions about Medigap rates call the number above or click here to get an instant Medigap quote.
+For further questions about Medigap rates call the number above.